The Seljuk Han of Anatolia

 It is considered to have been built around 1300.

 The Köprüköy Han, with its late 13th or early 14th century date, together with the presence of the Şerafeddin Ejder Han in the same region, show the degree of trade that existed between Anatolia and Ilkhanid Iran.
-It is not known who built this han, but it does indicate there was a greater interest in developing the trade routes in the late 13th century to focus on the Black Sea, Trebizond and Tabriz, and to develop the caravanserai network in northeastern Anatolia, a region where the Seljuks never built much, other than the string of hans built by Mahperi Hatun in the Tokat region in the 1240s.
+It is not known who built this han, but its existence does indicate there was a greater interest in developing the trade routes in the late 13th century to focus on the Black Sea, Trebizond and Tabriz, and to develop the caravanserai network in northeastern Anatolia, a region where the Seljuks never built much, other than the string of hans built by Mahperi Hatun in the Tokat region in the 1240s.
+The construction of this han shows that there was a need to enforce the caravanserai network in northeastern Anatolia, a region where the Seljuks never built much, but where the Mongols sought to develop trade to parry their financial needs.

 This han has been attributed to Choban Noyan (?-1327), who was governor of Anatolia under the Mongols.
 This attribution, however, like that of a nearby bridge known as the Çoban Dede Bridge, relies on the account of the 17th century Ottoman traveler Evliya Çelebi, rather than any surviving inscriptions.